elPytel/nokia-n900-notes/doc/pmos_apk_packaging.md

 abuild -r
 ```

+It will also update the index file in the `~/packages/community/armv7/` directory, which contains the information about the package.

 The package will be built and placed in the `~/packages/community/armv7/` directory (or the directory you specified in `/etc/abuild.conf`).

 > [!note]